 In 2008 paper titled "The Physical World as a Virtual Reality" Brian Whitworth, professor at Massey University in New Zealand, explores the idea that our Universe fits better the description as a virtual reality created by information processing.
 The virtual reality concept is familiar to us from online worlds, but our own world "could be an information simulation running on a multi-dimensional space-time screen," writes Whitworth in his paper.
 The author compares the findings of modern physics about the physical world and comes to conclusion that Digital Physics has more explanatory power to describe our reality.
 We know from physics how the world behaves, and from computing how information behaves, so whether the physical world arises from ongoing computation, says the scientist, is a question open to empirical evaluation.

 Fast forward to 2017, the renowned astrophysicist Rich Terrile writes in his recent The Guardian article: "Quite frankly, if we are not living in a simulation, it is an extraordinarily unlikely circumstance.
-Recognizing we live in a simulation is game-changing, like Copernicus realizing Earth was not the center of the Universe."
+Recognizing we live in a simulation is game-changing, like Copernicus realizing Earth was not the center of the Universe.
+If in the future there are more digital people living in simulated environments than there are today, then what is to say we are not part of that already?"
 The good news is that we are active co-creators of our own reality, free will agents within this information matrix.
 I will discuss further in the essay why I think this is the case.

 In the coming years of our Digital Age, if we are to infuse our artificially intelligent conscious entities, our “Mind Children”, with a set of human values and ethics, some kind of techno-faith will inexorably emerge as we are now entering the era of AI Singularity.
 In his book “The Age of Spiritual Machines”, published in 1999, Ray Kurzweil defines the spiritual experience as "a feeling of transcending one's everyday physical and mortal bounds to sense a deeper reality".
 He elaborates that "just being — experiencing, being conscious — is spiritual, and reflects the essence of spirituality".
 In the future, Kurzweil believes, computers will "claim to be conscious, and thus to be spiritual" and concludes "twenty-first-century machines" will go to church, meditate, and pray to connect with this spirituality.
 But we will need to invent a new word for AGIs, human-level artificial intelligence, ‘conscious robots’, ‘androids’ or ‘machines’ sounds just too mechanistic.